Debits and credits: Equity accounts

 Equity accounts record the claims of the owners of the business/entity to the assets of that business/entity.

 Capital, retained earnings, drawings, common stock, accumulated funds, etc.

 Income/revenue accounts

 Income accounts record all increases in Equity other than that contributed by the owner/s of the business/entity.

 Services rendered, sales, interest income, membership fees, rent income, interest from investment, recurring receivables, donation etc.

 Expense accounts

 Expense accounts record all decreases in the owners' equity which occur from using the assets or increasing liabilities in delivering goods or services to a customer – the costs of doing business.

-Telephone, water, electricity, repairs, salaries, wages, depreciation, bad debts, stationery, entertainment, honorarium, rent, fuel, utility, interest etc.
+Telephone, water, electricity, repairs, salaries, wages, depreciation, amortization, bad debts, stationery, entertainment, honorarium, rent, fuel, utility, interest etc.

 Example

 Quick Services business purchases a computer for £500, on credit, from ABC Computers.
 Recognize the following transaction for Quick Services in a ledger account (T-account):

 Quick Services has acquired a new computer which is classified as an asset within the business.
 According to the accrual basis of accounting, even though the computer has been purchased on credit, the computer is already the property of Quick Services and must be recognised as such.
 Therefore, the equipment account of Quick Services increases and is debited:

 As the transaction for the new computer is made on credit, the payable "ABC Computers" has not yet been paid.
 As a result, a liability is created within the entity's records.
 Therefore, to balance the accounting equation the corresponding liability account is credited:

 The above example can be written in journal form:

 The journal entry "ABC Computers" is indented to indicate that this is the credit transaction.
 It is accepted accounting practice to indent credit transactions recorded within a journal.